swtcoding/gym_app/README.md

-# A gym exercise app
+# A gym exercise app to fetch information about different gym exercises using Rapid API

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).